-As shown previously, the predicted concentration in human bile indicated that the risk of crystal formation in human bile was minimal at the maximum recommended human dose (50 mg).
-The safety margin based on the ratio of the dog area under the plasma versus time-concentration curve at the NOAEL (854,000 ng·h/ml at 40 mg/kg) (Wolenski et al., 2017) to the human area under the plasma versus time-concentration curve at the clinically efficacious dose (61,463.4 ng·h/ml at 50 mg) (Mayer et al., 2014) was estimated to be more than 10-fold.
+As shown above, the predicted concentration in human bile indicated that the risk of crystal formation in human bile was minimal at the maximum recommended human dose (50 mg).
+The safety margin based on ratio of dog AUC at NOAEL (854000 ng•h/mL at 40 mg/kg, Wolenski et al., 2017) to human AUC at the clinically efficacious dose (61463.4 ng•h/mL at 50 mg, Mayer et al., 2014) was estimated to be more than 10-fold.
 However, the fasiglifam clinical development program was terminated owing to liver safety concerns.
-These facts indicate that the mechanism of liver toxicity might be different between humans and dogs.
-Although the fundamental pathogenesis of fasiglifaminduced liver injury in humans is still not well understood, nonclinical in vivo and in vitro studies have proposed theories for the pathogenesis caused by a fasiglifam-specific factor (Li et al., 2015; Wolenski et al., 2017), in which the inhibitory effect of fasiglifam on several hepatobiliary transporters might provide a possible mechanism of fasiglifaminduced liver injury in human.
-Hepatobiliary transporters are known to play an important role in bile acid homeostasis (Köck and Brouwer, 2012; Chiang, 2013).
-Therefore, the inhibition of the transporters is considered to lead to abnormal intracellular concentration of bile acid, and subsequently liver injury since bile acids have a detergent-like property (Pauli-Magnus et al., 2005; Marion et al., 2007).
-However, in many cases, drug-induced liver injury cannot be predicted by nonclinical animal models (Chan and Benet, 2018), and since severe drug-induced liver injury has a very low incidence (see http://www.fda.gov/downloads/ Drugs/.../Guidances/UCM174090.pdf) (Björnsson et al., 2013; Fontana, 2014), in addition to drug-specific risk factors, patient-specific risk factors such as age, genetic polymorphisms, alcohol consumption, and/or medical history might also contribute to the susceptibility of drug-induced liver injury.
+These facts indicate that the mechanism of the liver toxicity might be different between humans and dogs.
+Although the fundamental pathogenesis of fasiglifam-induced liver injury in humans is still not well understood, nonclinical in vivo and in vitro studies have proposed theories for the pathogenesis caused by a fasiglifam-specific factor (Li et al., 2015; Wolenski et al., 2017), in which the inhibitory effect of fasiglifam on several hepatobiliary transporters might provide a possible mechanism of fasiglifam-induced liver injury in human.
+Hepatobiliary transporters are known to play an important role in bile acid homeostasis (Kock and Brouwer, 2012; Chiang, 2013).
+Therefore, the inhibition of the transporters is considered to lead to abnormal intracellular concentration of bile acid and subsequently liver injury, since bile acids have detergent-like property (Pauli-Magnus et al., 2005; Marion et al., 2007).
+However, in many cases, drug-induced liver injury (DILI) cannot be predicted by nonclinical animal models (Chan and Benet, 2018), and since severe DILI has a very low incidence (Guidance for Industry, 2009, Bjornsson et al., 2013; Fontana, 2014), in addition to drug-specific risk factors, patient-specific risk factors such as, age, genetic polymorphisms, alcohol consumption, and/or medical history might also contribute to the susceptibility of DILI.
 Unfortunately, the patient-specific risk factors in fasiglifam clinical studies are not available.
 In summary, high concentrations of fasiglifam and fasiglifam-G that exceeded the solubility limits of these compounds in dog bile were most likely the main causes of dog liver toxicity observed in repeat-dose toxicology studies.
 The formation of crystals and toxicity development require high biliary concentrations and sufficient study duration.
-The present study showed the importance of pharmacokinetic studies in drug development in terms of clarifying the mechanism of toxicity and safety assessment, although the mechanism of fasiglifam-related liver toxicity in clinical studies is still unclear.
+The present study showed the importance of pharmacokinetic studies in drug development in terms of clarifying the mechanism of toxicity and safety assessment, although the mechanism of fasiglifam-related liver toxicity in clinical is still unclear.